Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - Day 5-7: Set up your menu and test with a few transactions

 That's it.
-You'll have a functional cheap restaurant POS system for under £20 upfront and 1.75% per transaction.
+You'll have a functional setup for under £20 upfront and 1.75% per transaction.
 It won't have every feature, but it's enough to replace notepads and calculate tips automatically.

 From there, upgrade your budget POS only when a specific limitation costs you real money or time.